 Income earned from the endowment will be used to support an annual lecture series honoring the many contributions of Alando J. Ballantyne, M.D., to the U. T. M.D.
 Anderson Cancer Center.

-This transfer was made with the concurrence of the original donor of the funding for the Alando J. Ballantyne Professorship of Head and Neck Surgery.
+This request is being made with the concurrence of the original donor of the funding for the Alando J. Ballantyne Professorship of Head and Neck Surgery.